riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 #### 9.2.4 Code View

 ### 9.3 Architectural & Design Patterns

+Considering the proposed architecture and the proposed architectural structure of the TravelGo system, various architectural patterns would be suitable.
+In the following subsections we will present the primary patterns that should be implemented with respect to the most important quality attributes of the system.
+Additionally, an overview of all recommended patterns for the implementation of the system can be found in Appendix C

 #### 9.3.1 Event Driven
 **Scalability:** Event-driven communication allows TravelGo to handle a large and diverse user base more efficiently.
 Instead of services constantly calling each other through direct APIs, they publish and subscribe to events via a broker.
 This reduces coupling and lets multiple services consume the same event without adding system strain.
 For instance, when a QuestCompleted event is published, the Leaderboard Service, Notification Service can all react independently.
 This enables TravelGo to scale individual services as demand grows, ensuring smooth performance during travel season spikes or viral content moments. <br>
 **Modularity:** TravelGo has distinct features such as the community chatroom, cultural side quests and league based competition, that all evolve at different speeds.
 Event-driven design supports loose coupling, meaning each service can be developed, deployed, and maintained independently.
 Adding new features is straightforward, a new service just subscribes to relevant events without disrupting existing ones.
 Introducing a new module only requires subscribing to its related events, avoiding changes to other services. <br>